dbos-inc/dbos-docs/docs/cloud-tutorials/best-practices.md

 ---
 sidebar_position: 8
 title: Best practices
-description: Tips and tricks for succesfully using DBOS Cloud
+description: DBOS Cloud Tips
 ---

-This section dives into specific behaviors and corner cases you might encounter when using DBOS Cloud.
+A list of tips for using DBOS Cloud effectively.

 ## Managing applications

-### Registration
-* An application must be registered before being deployed.
-DBOS Cloud CLI will handle registration by default when you deploy an application for the first time.
 * Only one request at a time can manipulate an application and you will get an `application is busy` error if you attempt multiple concurrent modifications.
-* Application names are unique within an [organization](#organizations-and-users-management)

 ### Deployment
+* An application must be registered before being deployed.
+DBOS Cloud CLI handles registration automatically when you deploy an application for the first time.
+* Application names are unique within an [organization](#users-and-organizations).
-* Interrupting a deployment request - for example, pressing control + C - will *not* cancel the deploy action on DBOS Cloud
+* Interrupting a deployment request - for example, pressing control + C - will *not* cancel the deploy action in DBOS Cloud.
 * DBOS Cloud will prune all development dependencies.
-Make sure to explicitly install any runtime dependency you need with `npm install`
+Make sure to explicitly install any runtime dependency you need with `npm install`.
-* Your application must not use more than 1GB of disk space
+* Your application is allocated 1GB of disk space, 1CPU and 512MB of RAM.
 * DBOS Cloud stores each version of your application.
 You can download a specific version using the DBOS Cloud CLI [TOLINK WHEN MERGED]

 ### During runtime
-* Nothing on the filesystem is persisted between deployments
+* Files on disk are ephemeral.
+Nothing on the filesystem is persisted between deployments
-* DBOS Cloud will keep around VMs running old versions of a workflow.
-This means, you need to be mindful of non-backward compatible database schema changes.
+* To accomodate long running workflows, DBOS Cloud will keep around VMs running old versions of a workflow when you deploy a new version of the application.
+This also means you need to be mindful of non-backward compatible database schema changes, as they could break your long running workflows using an older version of the code.

 ### Deletion
 * Deleting an app is an asynchronous process and there is a small delay between a deletion request completing and the application being fully deleted.
 This means you could hit an "application is busy" error when re-deploying an application you just deleted